-It can be exhausting in retail.
 As shoppers use technology more frequently during their buying journey, their expectation of service increases.
 Retailers are forced to transform their business to keep up.
 It seems that just as one strategy is created to take advantage of (or at least deal with) the situation, another set of circumstances comes along requiring new ways of thinking.
-It’s hard to know exactly where you are and how to move forward.
+Here is an explanation of three common strategies.

 Multichannel – This business model is based on having multiple channels such as physical stores or the web.
 It can even be a B2B channel or an overstock channel.
 In this scenario customers engage with a retailer primarily through one channel at a time.
 There is little crossover.
 Each operation is managed as a silo, with its own processes, infrastructure, inventory and revenue targets.
 The messaging, offers and experience may be inconsistent across the brand.